modin-project/modin/docs/advanced_usage/index.rst

     :description lang=en:
         Description of Modin's advanced features.

-Modin aims to not only optimize Pandas, but also provide a comprehensive, integrated toolkit for data scientists.
+Modin aims to not only optimize pandas, but also provide a comprehensive, integrated toolkit for data scientists.
 We are actively developing data science tools such as DataFrame - spreadsheet integration, DataFrame algebra, progress bars, SQL queries on DataFrames, and more.
 Join the `Discourse`_ for the latest updates!